-Budgeting for Innovation in 2017
+Budgeting for Innovation

-Budgeting for IT innovation in 2017 is shaping up to be one of the biggest challenges facing business leaders.
+Budgeting for IT innovation is shaping up to be one of the biggest challenges facing business leaders.
 Major disruption from new technology is being felt in every industry of every size.
 While the pressure to “transform or perish” is mounting, advancements in technology have also opened new opportunities for mid-market organizations to gain market share in ways that were unimaginable less than a decade ago.
 In today’s fast-paced world, it’s no longer the big that eat the small.
 It’s the fast that eat the slow!

 Creating Space in Your IT Budget for Innovation to Happen